difference between schottky and frenkel defect

 – Schottky defects lead to an increase in conductivity, while Frenkel defects increase mobility and decrease the bandgap of the material.

-See also difference between angel investors and venture capitalist
+See also difference between primary and secondary memory

 In conclusion, Schottky and Frenkel defects are both essential to understand when studying materials science.
 While they may seem similar, they differ in their creation, properties, and effects on the material.
 Understanding the differences between the two defects is essential in predicting the properties and behavior of materials, particularly in the design and development of new materials for specific applications.